peteromallet/Advisable/README.md

 ## Frontend Structure

+The front-end codebase is located at /app/javascript/src.
+This covers 99% of the front-end for the app.
 The frontend codebase follows a certain folder structure.

 - `/components`: This is all global components are defined.
 Global components are components that are used in mulitple places throughout the application.
 A component can be defined as a single file, or as a folder with an `index.js` file inside that exports the entire component.
 - `/views`: All of the various views in the application are defined here.

-A view folder can contain multiple sub folders:
-  - `/components`: Any components that are specific to the parent view.
+## Donut

-  - `/containers`: Components that are used to fetch and send data for the given view.
+Donut is the design system for Advisable.
+The source code for it can be found at /donut/src.

 ## Environment variables